curtisault/food_truck_finder/README.md

 echo "\du" | psql postgres
 ```

-If you want to alias easy access to the local db:
+If you want to alias easy access to the local db (username/password can be found in config):

 ```
-psql postgresql://estee:LAUDER@localhost/food_truck_finder_dev
+psql postgresql://<username>:password@localhost/food_truck_finder_dev
 ```

 ### Install dependencies